BLUEBL0B/Secret-Sing-Box/README-ENG.md

 ### Includes:
 1) Sing-Box server setup
 2) NGINX or HAProxy reverse proxy and website setup on port 443
+3) Multiplexing to optimise connections
-3) Security setup (optional)
+4) Security setup (optional)
-4) Cloudflare SSL certificates with auto renewal
+5) Cloudflare TLS certificates with auto renewal
-5) WARP setup
+6) WARP setup
-6) Enable BBR
+7) Enable BBR
-7) Client Sing-Box configs with routing rules for Russia
+8) Client Sing-Box configs with routing rules for Russia
-8) Automated management of user config files
+9) Automated management of user config files
-9) Optional setup of proxy chains of two or more servers
+10) Optional setup of proxy chains of two or more servers

 ### Usage: